Updated February 2, 2023

 This list can help you make profitable changes to your book

-Why isn’t my non-fiction book selling more copies?
+Why is my non-fiction book not selling more copies?
 Why is my book a failure?
-Why don’t I feel successful as a self-publisher?
-These common questions can sometimes be difficult to answer very quickly.
-And the answer isn’t always as simple as it might seem at first glance.
-But there is hope for you and your book to achieve success.
-Here are 14 reasons your book might not be successful.
+Why do I feel unsuccessful as a self-publisher?
+The answer is not always as obvious as it might seem at first glance.
+The results of this survey might help you reassess your book.

-What You Will Learn In This Post
+What You Will Learn

-Take A Hard Look At Yourself And Your Book
+Take a Hard Look at Yourself and Your Book

 The Fix Is Within Reach

-The list of reasons given here will help you to re-evaluate your book, and everything you are doing to sell it.
+The list of reasons given here will help you to re-evaluate your book and everything you are doing to sell it.
 This list covers the most common reasons a non-fiction book isn’t selling or gaining any traction with an audience.